Shilong-Su/When-Can-Beijing-Ducks-Wins/README.md

 Links for this project: https://github.com/Shilong-Su/When-Can-Beijing-Ducks-Wins

 Acknowledgment：<br/>
-Great Thanks to Dr.Renfen Hu, Mr.Yanting Jiang and Mr Zhen Yan for their help！
+Great Thanks to Dr.Renfen Hu, Mr.Yanting Jiang and Mr.Zhen Yan for their help！